Skip to main content

 The critical question is one of magnitude.
 While these interventions can significantly improve anabolic signaling and MPS rates, can they restore them to the levels seen in a young, healthy individual?
 The evidence suggests that while a dramatic improvement is possible, a complete restoration may be beyond the reach of lifestyle alone for many older adults.

-A meta-analysis of studies on protein intake, for example, concluded that require approximately 68% more protein to achieve the same maximal MPS response as their younger counterparts, indicating a persistent, underlying resistance that must be continually overcome with a larger stimulus.
+A meta-analysis of studies on protein intake, for example, concluded that older adults require approximately 68% more protein to achieve the same maximal MPS response as their younger counterparts, indicating a persistent, underlying resistance that must be continually overcome with a larger stimulus.
 Even with optimal training and nutrition, the baseline hormonal environment remains depleted, and the cumulative effects of cellular aging and inflammaging may impose a ceiling on the achievable anabolic response.

 The objective of lifestyle interventions is to narrow the gap between anabolic potential and anabolic reality, even if it cannot be closed completely.